marmelab/react-admin/docs/Validation.md

 **Tip**: The returned validation errors might have any validation format we support (simple strings, translation strings or translation objects with a `message` attribute) for each key.

+Note: you can use the `message` key to customize the message displayed in the notification popover but it is not mandatory.
+By default the notification message is the translatable key `ra.notification.http_error`.

-**Tip**: If your data provider leverages React Admin's [`httpClient`](https://marmelab.com/react-admin/DataProviderWriting.html#example-rest-implementation), all error response bodies are wrapped and thrown as `HttpError`.
+If your data provider leverages React Admin's [`httpClient`](https://marmelab.com/react-admin/DataProviderWriting.html#example-rest-implementation), all error response bodies are wrapped and thrown as `HttpError`.
 This means your API only needs to return an invalid response with a json body containing the `errors` key.

 ```js
 import { fetchUtils } from "react-admin";